cameraui/docs/recording/storage.md

 - **Overwrite** (default).
 The oldest recordings are deleted to make room, so recording never stops.
 - **Strict.** Nothing is deleted beyond the retention window.
 If the disk fills, recording pauses until you free space.

+## Free disk space

+Independent of those limits, camera.ui keeps part of the disk clear. **Min Free Space (GB)** sets that line: cleanup works to keep at least that much available, and recording pauses at half of it.
+Left at 0 the reserve is derived from the disk size, which is a share of the whole volume.

+Set your own line when the recordings share a disk with other data.
+A derived reserve on a large shared disk can be far bigger than you want, so recording pauses long before your storage cap is reached.
+Values below 10 GB count as 10.

 ## Footage from removed cameras

 If you delete a camera, or unassign the NVR from it, its recordings stay on disk.
 They still count towards **Max Storage**, and retention and cleanup still remove them when the disk gets tight, like an active camera's recordings.